software-fundamentals/WraithEngine3/report.md

 It was also interesting to talk to the owner of the code himself and how to communicate effectively.
 Lastly, we all improved our understanding with respect to abstract classes and interfaces and how these can be incredibly useful in a project as such.

-Is there something special you want to mention here?